jblattgerste/sus-analysis-toolkit/README.md

 8. To stop the toolkits local server, close the terminal window

+### Run it locally using Docker

+You can also [download the latest Docker container](https://github.com/jblattgerste/sus-analysis-toolkit/pkgs/container/sus-analysis-toolkit) and run it locally, using e.g. Docker Desktop.

 ## Running the SUS Analysis Toolkit on a server
-To run the SUS Analysis Toolkit on a server, we recommend [building a Docker Image and hosting it in a Docker Container](https://docs.docker.com/get-started/).
+To run the SUS Analysis Toolkit on your own server, we recommend hosting the latest Docker container provided under [Packages](https://github.com/jblattgerste/sus-analysis-toolkit/pkgs/container/sus-analysis-toolkit) in our repository.
+You can also [build a Docker Image and host the Docker Container](https://docs.docker.com/get-started/) yourself.
 The required `Dockerfile` is included in this repository.

 ## Contributing to this project
 As the SUS Analysis Toolkit is an ongoing project, we are happy to receive feedback, suggestions and bug reports through Email or GitHub Issues.